ibm-cloud-docs/codeengine/troubleshoot-app.md

   ```
   {: screen}

-3. Display the logs of your app.
+3. Display the logs of instances of your app.

   * To display the logs of a specific instance of your app, use the [`ibmcloud ce app logs --instance INSTANCE_NAME`](/docs/codeengine?topic=codeengine-cli#cli-application-logs) command; for example,